XthemeOrg/SWI/README.md

 	8) GroupServ console & functionality added (optional)
 	9) ReCaptcha v2
 	10) Configure whether to show +qah in flags assistance to users based on how the network is configured.
+	11) Update to core framework for newer versions of PHP to get rid of warnings and notices.
+	12) Update config.php to config.example.php so that existing configs are not overwritten by updates.

 - - -